scottbedard/oc-webhooks-plugin/README.md

 [![Build Status](https://travis-ci.org/scottbedard/oc-webhooks-plugin.svg?branch=master)](https://travis-ci.org/scottbedard/oc-webhooks-plugin)
 [![Coverage Status](https://coveralls.io/repos/github/scottbedard/oc-webhooks-plugin/badge.svg?branch=master)](https://coveralls.io/github/scottbedard/oc-webhooks-plugin?branch=master)

-<a name="introduction"></a>
-### Introduction
-This plugin enables the creation of shell scripts that respond to a given route.
-Webhooks are particularly useful when it comes to integrating with third party services and triggering deployments.
+This plugin allows you to create shell scripts that respond to unique URLs.
+These scripts can be particularly useful for deploying your plugins and themes.

 With that said, _use your head_.
 Don't expose your site to massive security problems by allowing malicious code into your scripts.